LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 published: true
 ---

-In December I ran a survey to find out what people might want from a digital library community.
+In December/January I ran a survey to find out what people might want from a digital library community.
 The introduction ran as follows:

 > This is an anonymous survey to gauge interest in forming a community of library digital, technology, and data practitioners.
 >